NagavendraB/Calculator/README.md

-# Calculator
+# React Calculator Standard

-A simple Calculator
+A calculator that provides arithmetic operations, an expression builder, and history of all expressions.